 Every culture has values, expressed in a coded vocabulary ("liberal," "honest," "noble") which changes over time.
 Works produced at a time when such values are stable use the words in stable ways, but when values are in flux the terms become unstable, often dividing into two or more usages (Middle English "trouthe" later splits into "truth" [what is] and "troth" [a promise to make it so]).
 Psychological stresses can distort usage, something writers take advantage of in dialogue when a character obsessed (love/hate) with another character will talk about him/her at inappropriate intervals or forget to name him/her, assuming all feel the same and are thinking about the object of the obsession as often as the obsessed does.
 Action can reveal psychology too, as when a blush, stammer, or interrupted speech indicates guilty knowledge or deeply engaged affections.

 Authors, themselves, also sometimes reveal things about their own psychological states when they cannot fully control their material.
 Insecure authors may unconsciously overcompensate by building the work too full of connections to previous high art without fully mastering the relationship.
 Overconfident authors may fail to fully develop a work's characters or plot.
 Sexist or racist authors (and here we have to be honest about our own weaknesses) may unconsciously or intentionally reproduce common prejudices they expect their readers to share.
 Sometimes, it's hard to tell whether an author intends the revelation of such emotionally charged attitudes.
-The notoriously difficult satire of Huckleberry Finn, for instance, contains the following shocking exchange which perfectly illustrates the inhumane mentality of America's slave-owning past: Huck reports to an Alabama housewife that a steamboat's boiler has blown up, in reply to her asking whether "anyone was hurt," Huck innocently replies "No ma'm--killed a nigger, though."
-Mark Twain's 1874 audience was already deep in denial about a slave-owning past that was only ten years old, and it can be argued that he meant to burn slavery's memory into their consciousnesses, but it's easy to read Huck as evidence of Mark Twain's racism.
+The notoriously difficult satire of Huckleberry Finn, for instance, contains the following shocking exchange which perfectly illustrates the inhumane mentality of America's slave-owning past: Huck reports to an Alabama housewife that a steamboat's boiler has blown up and, in reply to her asking whether "anyone was hurt," Huck innocently replies "No ma'm--killed a nigger, though."
+Mark Twain's 1874 audience was already deep in denial about a slave-owning past that was only ten years old, and it can be argued that he meant to burn slavery's memory into their consciousnesses, but it is easy for the historically unaware reader to read Huck as evidence of Mark Twain's racism.
 This kind of interpretive problem is what makes interpretation difficult and important.
 Our own prejudices usually are invisible to us, but they're easier to detect when those prejudices are from a previous era (e.g., colonial America or 5th-century BCE Athens) or in a social subgroup to which we don't belong (e.g., rap music, performance art, college professors).
 Rather than merely condemning the faults or dismissing the entire work, a creative reader will use the faults to develop insights about the author's psychology and social surroundigs.